cap-js/attachments/README.md

 ### Malware Scanner

-The malware scanner is used in the `AttachmentService` to scan attachments.
+The BTP malware scanning service is used in the `AttachmentService` to scan attachments for vulnerabilities.

 For using [SAP Malware Scanning Service](https://discovery-center.cloud.sap/serviceCatalog/malware-scanning-service), you must already have a service instance which you can access.
 To bind it, run the following command:
     ```sh